About the M-NCPPC Montgomery County Park & Planning Sustainability Program

 In older facilities, upgrades are made to conserve and improve the efficiency of both energy and water resources – cutting back on consumption, utility bills, and pollution.
 These upgrades include installing high-efficiency heating and air conditioning units, improved insulation, motion sensor lighting and use of LED technology, installation of ‘smart’ thermostats for improved management and control of energy resources, and replacing faucets and toilets with low-flow fixtures.

-Construction of nearly 2.5 megawatts of ground-mounted solar arrays is nearing completion in Rock Creek Regional Park and South Germantown Recreational Park.
-When completed, the combined arrays will produce about 3,500,000 kWh of solar electricity annually – offsetting 2,877 tons of greenhouse gases yearly.
+2.5 megawatts of ground-mounted solar arrays were installed at Rock Creek Regional Park and South Germantown Recreational Park.
+The combined arrays will produce about 3,500,000 kWh of solar electricity annually – offsetting 2,877 tons of greenhouse gases yearly.
 This offset is equivalent to the carbon sequestered by over 3,000 acres of U.S. forest or the amount of CO2 generated in the production of the grid-supplied electricity used by nearly 400 average American homes in a typical year.

 These projects, completed through a long-term power purchase agreement with Standard Solar, allows Montgomery Parks to benefit from clean renewable solar energy with no upfront costs.
 These projects will lower utility bills and reduce greenhouse gas emissions, while also contributing to smart, clean, and resilient energy region-wide.